 Then, we could follow up with a series of PRP treatments to provide ongoing nourishment and support for sustained growth.
 This strategy ensures your follicles get everything they need to produce thicker, healthier hair over the long term.
 If you’re interested in learning more about a comprehensive treatment plan, we can discuss your options when you contact us for a consultation.

-Your Essential Aftercare Checklist
+Your Aftercare Checklist

 Proper aftercare is crucial for protecting your investment and ensuring you get the best possible outcome from your treatment.
 Following your procedure, your scalp will be sensitive, so it’s important to treat it gently.
 For the first 24 hours, you should avoid direct sun exposure and strenuous physical activity that causes heavy sweating.
 This helps minimize any potential swelling or irritation.